 Add some graphical elements to the handle if you wish and then give the spoon a wash with soap and water to remove any leftover pencil marks.

-Plant in the garden and enjoy forever and ever and ever and ever.
+Plant your new wood plant markers in the garden and enjoy forever and ever and ever and ever.

 Now isn’t this a fun way to use kitchen utensils out in the garden?